 Repertory performances and lecture recitals include “Collaboration in Jazz, Featuring the Music of Gerry Mulligan” and “The Music of The International Sweethearts of Rhythm, Mary Lou Williams, and Melba Liston” with the Smithsonian Jazz Masterworks Orchestra Quintet; “Sax in the City,” featuring the music of Benny Carter, Gerry Mulligan, and Lester Young with the SJMO saxophone and rhythm sections; and “Women in Jazz: The Early Years,” “The Music of Melba Liston,” and “Tribute to Gerry Mulligan and Chet Baker” at the Washington Women in Jazz Festival.

 Leigh holds a Bachelor of Music in Jazz Composition and Arranging from the Berklee College of Music and Master’s degrees in Jazz Studies and Saxophone Performance from The University of Maryland, College Park.
 After completing her academic work at Maryland she enrolled in the PhD program in Musicology with a major in Music Theory at The Catholic University of America.
 She later transferred to George Mason University where she is currently working on a DMA and is a recipient of the merit-based Presidential Scholarship.
 Leigh has served on the faculties of the University of Maryland and Towson University, where she has taught Jazz Theory, Jazz Arranging, and Jazz History.

-Leigh’s debut CD Strunkin’, recorded live at the Washington Women in Jazz Festival in March 2016, will be released on October 21, 2016.
+Leigh’s debut CD Strunkin’, recorded live at the Washington Women in Jazz Festival in March 2016, was released on October 21, 2016.